lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 #### 3 - Firmware Configuration File

-Templates for configuration files are available on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.
+Templates for configuration file are available on [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder.

 The configuration file is named `config.ini`.

-**Notes for RepRap firmware users:** You have to make your changes using the `config_rrf.ini` file and rename it to `config.ini` before you upload it to the TFT.
+**Note for RepRap firmware users:** You have to make your changes using the `config_rrf.ini` file and rename it to `config.ini`.

 #### 4 - Optional - Language File

-Language files are available on [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder.
+Optional language files are available on [`Copy to SD Card root directory to update/Language Packs`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update/Language%20Packs) folder.

 Language files use the naming convention `language_*.ini` (e.g. `language_it.ini`).

+### Configuration

+The following sections provide all the changes needed on configuration file before the firmware installation.

+**Note for RepRap firmware users:** You have to make your changes using the `config_rrf.ini` file and rename it to `config.ini`.

+The firmware can be modified by changing the `config.ini` (or the renamed `config_rrf.ini`) file from [`Copy to SD Card root directory to update`](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/tree/master/Copy%20to%20SD%20Card%20root%20directory%20to%20update) folder using a simple text editor (make sure to use UTF encoding).

+Once saved, it can be uploaded without the need to upload the firmware or the TFT folder again, as long as the firmware and the config file are from the same version.

+#### Editing the Configuration File

+To edit the `config.ini` file, follow the instructions here: [Detailed Instructions here](config_instructions.md)

-### Installation Steps
+### Installation

-The following sections provide all the steps needed in order to install the firmware (up to three steps).
+The following steps are needed in order to install the firmware:

 **Step 1:**